 What is RAM?

-RAM or "Random-Access Memory," is a special type of memory that is designed to store and access data for a short period of time.
-An example of a RAM pictured below.
+RAM, or "Random-Access Memory," is a particular type of memory designed to store and access data for a short period.
+An example of RAM is pictured below.

 How does RAM work?

-This is a very complex subject, there is a lot of technical details that do not necessarily help you determine what to purchase so we will instead go over key concepts that will be of more use to you.
-If you would like an in-depth technical breakdown visit the link here.
+This is a very complex subject, and there is a lot of technical details that do not necessarily help you determine what to purchase, so we will instead go over key concepts that will be of more use to you.
+If you would like an in-depth technical breakdown, visit the link here.

-RAM can come in a variety of sizes, typically, the rule of thumb for RAM is the more the better.
-Common sizes for RAM can be 8, 16, and 32 Gigabytes.
-The size of RAM is typically split over multiple separate RAM sticks, and on LetsBLD.com, we only sell RAM in sets of two.
+RAM can come in various sizes; typically, the rule of thumb for RAM is the more, the better.
+Standard sizes for RAM can be 8, 16, and 32 Gigabytes.
+However, the size of RAM is typically split over multiple separate RAM sticks, and on our configurator, we only sell RAM in sets of two.

 RAM Speed (MHz):

-RAM Timing is something that is important to how the RAM operates but is an extremely complex subject to discuss.
+RAM Timing is critical to how the RAM operates but is a highly complex subject to discuss.
 Timings are an additional form of speed measurement similar to MHz.
-Instead of this being the time it takes for a request to be completed like MHz, Timings measure the time it takes for the RAM to move to a new task.
+However, instead of the time it takes for a request to be completed like MHz, Timings measure the time it takes for the RAM to move to a new task.
 The first number in the Timings (for example 16-18-18-38) is one of the more important speeds, as this is the latency rate to your CPU.
 This referred to as the CAS Latency, the lower the better but as long as you are at 18 or lower your PC will perform well.

 Dual Channel Memory vs Quad Channel Memory: